 Garcia Bernal is a man of integrity and doesn't want to be “leveled.”
 He doesn’t want to portray a stereotyped character, like the ones Hollywood loves to give to Latino and other minority actors: the bad guys, housekeepers, gardeners, cooks, busboys, drivers, murderers, rapist, and drug dealers.

 Other legendary Mexican actors who stood up against the Hollywood stereotypes were Anthony Quinn and Ricardo Montalban.

 In the 1950s, the most fabulous Diva of the Golden Age of Mexican Cinema, Maria Felix, also said "No" to Hollywood.
-She firmly believed: "Why should I play a peasant in Hollywood, when in other countries I portray a Queen?"
+She firmly believed: "Why should I play a peasant in Hollywood, when I portray a Queen in other countries?"